-- 2 In the Paper Catalog window, click Settings in the toolbar. - 3 Select either PPD based or JDF based for Specification to use and click Close.
+- 2 In the Paper Catalog window, click Settings in the toolbar. - 3 Select either PPD based or JDF based for Specification to use.

 Attributes for new entries in Paper Catalog

 Attributes for new Paper Catalog entries are grouped under different tabs.